Brain Damage Resulting in Cerebral Palsy

 If you suspect medical negligence caused your child’s cerebral palsy, call us.

 The medical malpractice lawyers at Lommen Abdo have access to working physicians nationwide who are experienced with CP and its causes.
 You and your child deserve honest answers.
 Call or send an email for a free consultation.
-Our attorneys represent clients in Minnesota, Wisconsin and North Dakota.
+Our attorneys represent clients in Minnesota and Wisconsin.